JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `confirmJustificationRootHash`

-Verify the Justification Root Hash (JRH) for a submitted reputation hash is plausible
+Verify the Justification Root Hash (JRH) for a submitted reputation hash is plausible.

 *Note: The majority of calls to this function will have `round` equal to `0`.
 The exception to this is when a submitted hash is given a bye, in which case `round` will be nonzero.*